-- 150. After harvest of each trial site, the applicant proposes to destroy GMOs not required for further evaluation or future trials.
-This would involve both cleaning the trial site within 14 days after harvest in a manner that destroys any surviving GMOs, and destroying any harvested GM seed that is not required for experimentation or future planting. - 151.
-The applicant has proposed that GMOs would be destroyed by herbicide application, root cutting and shredding/mulching, uprooting, light tillage to a depth of no more than 5 cm, burning/incineration, autoclaving, seed grinding, milling, or seed burial to a depth of at least 1 m.
-These methods are considered effective for rendering canola plants and/or seeds non-viable, and have been included in the draft licence.
-To ensure the effectiveness of destruction by seed burial, a draft licence condition specifies how this must be carried out, including a requirement that seeds must be sufficiently irrigated at time of burial to encourage decomposition.
+151. After harvest of each trial site, the applicant proposes to destroy GMOs not required for further evaluation or future trials.
+This would involve both cleaning the trial site within 14 days after harvest in a

+152. The applicant has proposed that GMOs would be destroyed by herbicide application, root cutting and shredding/mulching, uprooting, light tillage to a depth of no more than 5 cm, burning/incineration, autoclaving, seed grinding, milling, or seed burial to a depth of at least 1 m.
+These methods are considered effective for rendering canola plants and/or seeds non-viable, and have been included in the licence.
+To ensure the effectiveness of destruction by seed burial, a licence condition specifies how this must be carried out, including a requirement that seeds must be sufficiently irrigated at time of burial to encourage decomposition.